Blogging about Faith, Labyrinths, Mental Illness, and More

 Latest Articles

-This is an adapted form of the sermon I preached this morning, the Second Sunday in Lent.
-The gospel text I preached on was Mark…
+This is an adapted form of the sermon I preached this morning, the Second Sunday of Easter.
+The gospel reading was John 20:19-31.
+Poor Thomas.…

 About Me